ybergner/cpsx/README.md

 # Collaborative Problem Solving Xblock (CPSX)

-The purpose of this Xblock is to allow small groups of 2, 3 or more to work on a set of edX problems together through real-time chat.
+The purpose of this XBlock is to allow small groups to work on a set of edX problems together through real-time chat.
 The problems in the assignment can be any type of edX problem, e.g. numerical input, drag-and-drop, etc.

+## Installation

+Installation, described in the file install.sh requires configuring the chat app and apache virtual host

-## Instructor-Side Experience
+## Basic Functionality

-The instructor creates in Studio a new CPS Unit assignment and decide the following:
+* The instructor creates in Studio an (advanced type) Collaborative Problem Solving Unit assignment and decides the following:
+* * the room name, which allows a single chat session to follow students across different screens within an assignment
-* (a) the size of a collaboration cohort (Group Size), e.g. 2 or 3 students
+* * the size of a collaboration cohort (group size), e.g. 2 or 3 students
-* (b) the Wait Time, e.g. 5 minutes

-## Student-Side Experience

-* Student logs into the course and navigates to a collaborative Homework unit in the courseware.

-* Student gets to a screen an explanation previously written by the instructor.
-Sample:

-“This is a collaborative homework assignment.
-You are expected to work together with a partner to answer the following 10 questions.
-Your partner will be assigned automatically from another student who is online.
-If no one is online, the system will wait 5 minutes for another student to join.
-Once you and your partner are both ready to start, you will begin.
-Click Ready to start.”

-* Student clicks Ready.
-A countdown timer begins counting down for 5 minutes to wait for partners.
-He sees a message: "Waiting for partners to chat with.
-Time left..."

-Then at some point the student sees the message, “Ok!
-Your partner is ready.
-Click Begin to start the assignment.”
-The Ready button is now Begin.
-When he hits Begin that chat is automatically displayed.

-* However, If no one else appears online at the end of 5 minutes (or any other time determined by the instructor on the Studio authoring tool), the student will get a message “Sorry, nobody else is online now.
-Would you like to wait another 5 minutes?
-If so, click on the Restart button.”
-The Ready button is now Restart.

-* If a student loses his internet connection and has to log back in, ideally he should be allowed back to the collaborative portion where he dropped off.

-* Students will be able to see one homework item at a time (sequence) and have the chat side-by-side for each question.
+* * the wait time, e.g. 5 minutes, to synchronize students before starting the assignment and to put a limit on the time a student will wait in the event that no partners are available
+* A copy of the CPS unit must be placed on every page where the chat should appear.
+* Students who may lose their connection will be able to rejoin their last conversation; for this reason, students must explicitly log out of their chat session to remove themselves from the active membership list.